Published: 8 May 2025 / Last Update: 8 May 2025

 MØL – Diorama (2021)

-With Diorama, MØL deliver one of the most polished and explosive blackgaze records in recent years.
-More melodically uplifting than many of their peers, the album moves between radiant highs and crushing heaviness, guided by sharp emotional clarity.
-A high watermark for the genre’s modern wave.
+The Danish band’s sophomore album is one of the most polished and explosive entries in blackgaze’s recent wave.
+More melodically uplifting than many of their peers, it shifts between radiant highs and crushing heaviness with sharp emotional clarity.

 Trna – Istok (2021)